steelwheels/Arisia/README.md

 This platform has following features to meet these requirements:
 * Extend the TypeScript syntax to support event driven programming.
 The language is named [ArisiaScript](./Document/arisia-lang.md).
 * Usual GUI parts are implemented as built-in components.
 See [component list](./Document/arisia-components.md).
+And there are some classes and functions to control them, see [Arisia Library](./Document/arisia-library.md).
 * The application designed for Arisia Platform runs on [macOS](https://www.apple.com/macos/) and [iOS](https://www.apple.com/ios/).

 ## Sample screen shot